Zorkeeen/Dopamine-public-docs/PRIVACY_POLICY.md

 It collects the following information:

-Active tab URL
+• Active tab URL

-Active tab title
+• Active tab title

-Timestamp of tab focus and unfocus events
+• Timestamps of tab focus and unfocus events

 The extension does not collect browsing history, search history, cookies, page content, form input, keystrokes, passwords, or any personal information.

 HOW DATA IS PROCESSED

 All data is processed locally on your device.
-The extension communicates with the Dopamine Native Host through Chrome’s Native Messaging API.
+The extension communicates with the Dopamine Native Host using each browser’s native messaging interface.
 No data is transmitted to any external server.

 DATA STORAGE